 You said: It's so lyrical in its exploration of colloquial language that I think it would be hard to find anyone, child or adult, who wouldn’t enjoy the comfort and familiarity Twain creates on the page.
 Not only that, Huck is chock-a-block with still-relevant themes of morality, slavery and racism, religion, and the struggles of growing up.

 We said: Markus Zusak's most successful work conveys the horrifying reality of the Nazi regime.
 Narrated by Death, it's a poignant reminder of our own mortality.

-They said: A magical novel about the horrors of Nazi Germany and a child with a love of books.
-Death is a main character, but it’s OK, he’ll make you feel safe.
+You said: A magical novel about the horrors of Nazi Germany and a child with a love of books.
+Death is the main character, but it’s OK, he’ll make you feel safe.
 I challenge you to get through the book without crying like a lost child.

 We said: This classic tale shows that we shouldn’t let differences stand in the way of true friendship.
 A wonderful story for ‘human beans’ both big and small.
 And I think we can all agree; it would be much more fun to have little people living under your floorboards instead of mice!

 You said: Because it made being small feel extremely powerful and extra special.

 We said: Grab your wolf suit and join Max as he creates trouble of one kind or another.
 Maurice Sendak's picturebook is the perfect marriage of text and illustration and remains as fresh today as when it was first written.

 You said: For the escapism and adventure.
 I will always be the one wearing the crown.

 We said: Name a better fictional bear.
 We'll wait.
 It's hard not to love the mischievous, marmalade-loving ursine who's always ready – with a hard stare – to stand up for what he thinks is right.